Medium

 About this work

-Valerius Maximus relates the tale, well known in the Renaissance, of Marcus Curtius.
+The Roman writer and historian Valerius Maximus relates the tale, well known in the Renaissance, of Marcus Curtius.
 One day a chasm opened up in the Forum in ancient Rome.
 An oracle said that the chasm would only close if whatever was most precious to Rome was thrown into it.
 Curtius, a young nobleman, reasoned that Rome had nothing more precious than its valiant young men; he rode his horse into the chasm, which duly closed up.
-A popular subject with maiolica painters, this tale stressed civic duty.
+This tale stressed civic duty and was a popular subject of maiolica painters.

 Place/s of Execution